 Fennel prefers soil that is fertile and drains well.
-Before planting, enrich the soil by mixing in compost or other organic matter.
+Before planting, enrich your existing soil by mixing in compost or Miracle-Gro® Garden Soil for Vegetables & Herbs.
 Fennel is a sun-loving plant, so plant it where it will receive at least 6 hours of direct sun.

 Plant fennel after the last spring frost.
 This plant can tolerate light frosts, but needs protection when young.
 Use a frost cloth to cover.
 When planting, space fennel seedlings from 4 to 12 inches apart, depending on variety.
 (Check the plant tag for more information.)